vytasrgl/ChatScript/WIKI/ChatScript-Debugging-Manual.md

 ### `:trace` _none_
 The ultimate debugging command dumps a trace of everything that happens during execution onto screen and into the log file.
 After entering this, you type in your chat and watch what happens (which also gets dumped into the current log file).
-Problem is, it’s potentially a large trace.
+Problem is, it's potentially a large trace.
 You really want to be more focused in your endeavor.

 But ignoring that, `:trace all` turns on all tracing.
 It can be suppressed in areas of code